2022 FSCJ Author Series

 - Faculty: Adopt the book for use and discussion in your classes during the 2021-22 academic year

 - Suggest a College event related to this book by contacting Melissa Boyd

-- Participate in the virtual events related to the book
+- Participate in the in person and virtual events related to the book

 More about the FSCJ Author Series

 - Actively engage students in analysis of the world around them